naingminkhant16/naingminkhant16/README.md

 - 👋 Hi, I’m @naingminkhant16
-- 👀 I’m interested in Web Development.
+- 👀 I’m interested in Software Engineering.
-- 🌱 I’m currently learning LAMP stack.
+- 🌱 I’m currently studying Infocomm Technology at BUC.
-- 📫 How to reach me - tharkhant777@gmail.com
+- 📫 How to reach me - tharkhant777@gmail.com.

 <!---
 naingminkhant16/naingminkhant16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.